-The accuracy of Poisson-based distance estimators depends critically on the assumption of CSR, which is frequently violated in ecological systems where individuals exhibit spatial aggregation.
-Such aggregation may arise from limited dispersal, habitat heterogeneity, or biological interactions, and can lead to substantial underestimation of population density when CSR-based estimators can substantially underestimate true density \citep{bryant2005forest}.
+The usefulness of Poisson-based estimators depends on the CSR assumption, which is often violated in ecological systems where individuals are spatially aggregated.
+Such aggregation may arise from dispersal limitation, habitat heterogeneity, or biotic interactions, and in these settings CSR-based estimators can substantially underestimate true density \citep{bryant2005forest}.

-Early attempts to address aggregation in distance sampling include the estimators proposed by \citet{morisita1957new}, which rely on assumptions of local randomness within sectors even when the global spatial pattern is aggregated.
-Under this framework, Morisita proposed two estimators based on point-to-tree distances:
+Early attempts to relax the CSR assumption include the estimators proposed by \citet{morisita1957new}, which assume local randomness within sectors even when the broader spatial pattern is aggregated.
+Morisita's two estimators based on point-to-tree distances are

 which requires $\ell > 1$, and